cosmicmuse666/LLM-StreamApp/README.md

-# PowerLearn - Your Agentic learning mate!
+# PowerLearn - Where Curiosity Meets Intelligence

-PowerLearn is a web application built with Next.js that demonstrates how to integrate with the OpenAI API to create an interactive chat experience.
-It includes examples of both standard (full response) and streaming chat functionalities.
+PowerLearn is your Agentic learning mate!

 ## Features